 In the mid 1860s, the family moved to “Green’s Creek” near Sassafras.
 Another five children were born here: John in 1865, Charles in 1867, Ada Ann Elizabeth in 1869, Charlotte in 1870 and Frank in 1872.
 William also leased some land at the nearby “Christmas Hills.”
 He and his sons would walk here daily to harvest wheat.

 William purchased property in Parkham.
 On their property, they opened the first post office and store in the region.
 Some of their descendants would later operate their own post offices around the state of Tasmania.
 In those days, the post office was responsible for directing phone calls and delivering telegrams as well as handling the mail.
 There was no power connected in those days.

 The fourteen children of William and Mary Ann Walker were: Ann “Annie” (1849-1926), Jane (1852-1922), William John (1854-1942), Emma Jane (1856-1952), George (1857-1926), Sarah (1859-1938), Cordelia (1861 -1947), Amelia (1863-1933), John “Jack” (1865-1944), Charles (1867-1955), Ada Ann Elizabeth (1869-1955), Charlotte (1870-1959), Frank (1872-1899), and Henry Edward (1874-1928).

 William (79) died on 15 May 1905.
 He was buried in the Deloraine General Cemetery.
+The cemetery is located on Emu Bay Road at the Northern end of town just before the exit onto the Highway.
 Mary Ann (85) died on 25 Nov 1915.
 She was buried at the Deloraine General Cemetery with her late husband.

 The children of William and Mary Ann Walker went on to have many descendants spanning over six-plus generations.